-AQUIFER: A geologic formation completed composed of rock or sand and gravel that stores and transmits significant quantities of recoverable water.
+AQUIFER: A geologic formation composed of rock or sand and gravel that stores and transmits significant quantities of recoverable water.

-BUFFER: An area of a subdivision that shall remain free from the development of road and/or structures and which may or may not have visual screening, such as trees or fencing, within it.
+BUFFER: An area of a Subdivision, whether part of the Common Open Space or building lot, that shall remain free from the development of roads and/or structures and which may or may not have visual screening, such as trees or fencing, within it.

-CLUSTERED SUBDIVISION: A type of development subdivision where building lots are smaller, with shorter lot frontages than those in a Traditional subdivision, and which building lots are grouped on certain portions of the site that are best suited for development, and where other areas of the site remain open and free from development.
+CLUSTERED SUBDIVISION: A type of Subdivision development where building lots are smaller, with shorter lot frontages than those in a Traditional Subdivision, and are grouped on certain portions of the site that are best suited for development, and where other areas of the site remain open and free from development.
 The homes may or may not be connected to the public water and sewer system.

-COMMON OPEN SPACE: Land within or related to a subdivision that is set aside to conserve natural resources, scenic, cultural, historic, or archeological values, and to provide active or passive recreation or accommodate support facilities related to the subdivision.
-The Common Open Space that is restricted from development or intensive use except for approved recreational or support facilities and must be protected in perpetuity in a substantially undeveloped state through legally binding fee ownership or conservation easements The Ceommon Open Space must not be included in any of the buildable lots of the Subdivision- and must be held in common ownership amongst all the subdivision's lot owners or by another approved ownership entity.
+COMMON OPEN SPACE: Land within or related to a Subdivision that is set aside to conserve natural resources, scenic, cultural, historic, or archeological values, and to provide Active or Passive recreation or accommodate support facilities related to the Subdivision.
+The Common Open Space is restricted from development or intensive use except for approved recreational or support facilities and must be protected in perpetuity in a substantially undeveloped state through legally binding fee ownership or conservation easements.
+The Common Open Space must not be included in any of the buildable lots of the Subdivision and must be held in common ownership amongst all the Subdivision's lot owners or by another approved ownership entity.